 Figure 3: Increasing the Density parameter.

-Volume Step Length - Depending on the surface, you may need to adjust this parameter.
-The default value is 4, but if the volume is smaller than this, you need to decrease the value.
+Volume Step % - Depending on the surface, you may need to adjust this parameter as it is specified as a percentage of the voxel size.
+The default value is 100%, but if the volume is smaller than this, you need to decrease the value.
 Decreasing this value decreases render speed, and increasing the value causes the ray marching algorithm to take longer steps.
-If the Volume Step Length exceeds the volume's dimensions, then the ray marching algorithm takes a single step through the whole volume.
-To get the most accurate results, keep Volume Step Length as small as possible.
+If the Volume Step % exceeds the volume's dimensions, then the ray marching algorithm takes a single step through the whole volume.
+To get the most accurate results, keep Volume Step % as small as possible.

-Volume Shadow Ray Step Length - Step length that is used by the shadow ray for marching through volumes.
+Volume Shadow Ray Step % - Step length that is used by the shadow ray for marching through volumes.

 Use Volume Step Length for Volume Shadow Ray Step Length - Check box for using the Volume Step Length for the Volume Shadow Ray Step Length as well.